 The school's setting makes it well-placed to accommodate the requirements of the National Curriculum for History and Geography.
-These subjects are taught through a topic approach and encourage active enquiry and observation on the part of the pupil.
+These subjects are taught to encourage active enquiry and observation.
 Younger pupils begin within their own experiences and the local environment.
 They then build on their understanding, skills and knowledge in Geography beyond the local area.
-This includes work on the United Kingdom and Europe, North/South America and India/Africa.
+This may include studying the United Kingdom and Europe, North/South America and India/Africa.
 In History, pupils are taught about the changes within living memory to events beyond living memory and they develop a sense of chronology.
 They are encouraged to develop a secure knowledge and understanding of British, local and world history including the lives of significant people.